 ARC-IC Example 1 – no prevent plant acres: Actual revenue / acre is $631 (166 bushels / acre times $3.80 / bushel) for corn and $423 (47 bushels / acre times $9.00 / bushel) for soybeans (see Table 1).
 These individual crop values are weighted by acres planted to each covered commodity, resulting in an actual revenue / acre for the ARC-IC farm of $548 (($631*60) + ($423*40)) / (60+40).
 Since actual revenue of $548 / acre exceeds the ARC-IC coverage revenue of $491 / acre (86% ARC-IC coverage level times benchmark revenue of $571 / acre), ARC-IC makes no payment.

 ARC-IC Example 2 – some prevent plant acres: This example has 20 acres of corn prevent plant acres and lower 2019 yields (see Table 2).
 Actual revenue / acre is $532 for corn (140 bushels / acre times $3.80 / bushel) and $378 for soybeans (42 bushels / acre times $9.00 / bushel).
 These individual crop values are weighted by acres planted to each program commodity, resulting in an actual revenue / acre for the ARC-IC farm for 2019 of $494 (($532*60) + ($378*20)) / (60+20).
 Only 80 acres is used in calculating actual ARC-IC revenue.
 The 20 prevent plant acres are not included in calculating ARC-IC actual revenue.
-Since actual revenue of $494 / acre is less than the ARC-IC coverage revenue of $512 / acre (86% ARC-IC coverage level times benchmark revenue of $595 / acre), ARC-IC makes a payment of $18/acre or $1,530 for the farm ($18/acre times 85% of 100 base acres).
+Since actual revenue of $494 / acre is less than the ARC-IC coverage revenue of $512 / acre (86% ARC-IC coverage level times benchmark revenue of $595 / acre), ARC-IC makes a payment of $18 per ARC-IC farm base acre.
+This per acre payment translates into a total ARC-IC payment of $1,187 ($18 per ARC-IC farm base acre times 65% ARC-IC payment factor times 100 base acres).
 ARC-IC benchmark revenue and coverage revenue is higher in Example 2 than Example 1.
 The reason is the combined impact on the weighted averages of (a) higher revenue per acre for corn than soybeans and (b) fewer acres planted to soybeans (20, not 40).
 The interaction of these calculations with lower yields result in payments by ARC-IC.
 This example underscores that it is important to check ARC-IC payments for FSA farms that have yields that were notably lower in 2019.

 ARC-IC Example 3 – all prevent plant acres: This example has no planted acres, with all initial planted covered commodity acres approved for prevent plant (see Table 3).
 Actual revenue / acre is $0 since no initial covered commodity is planted.
 Because no acres are planted to covered program commodities and all acres of initial planted covered commodities are approved as prevent plant, a benchmark revenue exists.
 It equals the benchmark revenue in example 1 ($571 / acre).
 ARC-IC makes a payment since actual revenue of $0 / acre is less than the ARC-IC coverage revenue of $491 / acre (86% ARC-IC coverage level times benchmark revenue of $571 / acre).
-Payment is however capped at 10% of the benchmark revenue, or $57 per base acre ($571 times 10%).
-Total ARC-IC payment is $5,710 ($57 per base acre times 85% of 100 base acres).
+Payment is however capped at 10% of the benchmark revenue, or $57 per ARC-IC farm base acre ($571 times 10%).
+This per base acre payment translates into a total ARC-IC payment of $3,712 ($57 per ARC-IC farm base acre times 65% ARC-IC payment factor times 100 base acres).

 - Crop program choice rests on the production attributes of an FSA farm.